 • For hot sleepers or those with back pain, prefer springs + latex — also check our guide on how to choose a mattress when you sweat a lot

 Hybrid mattress or memory foam alone?The hybrid is more ventilated, more suitable for couples or active sleepers.
-The memory foam alone is more enveloping but can be warm.
+Memory foam alone is more enveloping but can retain heat.

 Are the springs in a hybrid mattress noisy?No, pocket springs are designed to be silent: each spring is wrapped in an independent fabric pocket, which eliminates squeaks while ensuring optimal sleeping independence.